DataGloria/Subscription-Data/README.md

 1. USING EXCEL

-o Perform an initial exploration of the sales data.
-Use pivot tables to summarize total sales by product, region, and month. o Use Excel formulas to calculate metrics such as average sales per product and total revenue by region. o Create any other interesting reportretrieve the total sales for each product category.
+- Perform an initial exploration of the sales data.
+Use pivot tables to summarize total sales by product, region, and month.
+- Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.
+- Create any other interesting reportretrieve the total sales for each product category.

 2. USING SQL

-o find the number of sales transactions in each region. o find the highest-selling product by total sales value. o calculate total revenue per product. o calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
+- find the number of sales transactions in each region.
+- find the highest-selling product by total sales value.
+- calculate total revenue per product.
+- calculate monthly sales totals for the current year.
+- find the top 5 customers by total purchase amount.
+- calculate the percentage of total sales contributed by each region.
+- identify products with no sales in the last quarter.

 3. USING POWER BI
-o Create an interactive dashboard.
+- Create an interactive dashboard.

 ### ALL FILES HAVE BEEN ATTACHED